 The Raccoon Removal Process

 We use safe and humane methods to get rid of raccoons in your home.
 Here’s our process for raccoon removal:

 - Set Traps

 - Remove Raccoon

 - Make home less attractive to wild animals

 - Repair any damage done

-We set the traps in areas where the raccoons are known to frequent.
-The traps are baited with sweets such as marshmallows or wet cat food.
+The traps are placed in areas that raccoons frequent.
+The traps can be baited using sweets like marshmallows or wet cats food.